Nancy Reagan: Death and funeral

 On March 6, 2016, Nancy Reagan died of congestive heart failure at her home in Los Angeles at the age of 94.
 On March 7, President Barack Obama issued a presidential proclamation ordering the US flag to be flown at half-staff until sunset on the day of Reagan's interment.

 Her funeral was held on March 11 at the Ronald Reagan Presidential Library in Simi Valley, California.

 Representatives from ten first families attended, including former president George W. Bush, then-first lady Michelle Obama, former first ladies Laura Bush and Rosalynn Carter, and then-2016 presidential candidate former U.S. secretary of state Hillary Clinton, herself a former first lady.
 Presidential children Steven Ford, Tricia Nixon Cox, Luci Baines Johnson, and Caroline Kennedy were also in attendance, as was presidential grandchild Anne Eisenhower Flottl.

 Other attendees included California governor Jerry Brown, former governors Arnold Schwarzenegger and Pete Wilson, former House speakers Nancy Pelosi and Newt Gingrich, and former members of the Reagan administration, including George P. Shultz and Edwin Meese.
 There were also many attendees from the Hollywood entertainment industry, including Mr. T, Maria Shriver (Schwarzenegger's then-wife), Wayne Newton, Johnny Mathis, Anjelica Huston, John Stamos, Tom Selleck, Bo Derek, and Melissa Rivers.
 In all there were some 1,000 guests.

 Eulogies were given by former prime minister of Canada Brian Mulroney, former secretary of state James Baker, Diane Sawyer, Tom Brokaw, and Reagan's children Patti Davis and Ron Reagan.
 After the funeral, Reagan was interred next to her husband.

+Legacy

+Public image

+Nancy presented herself as a traditional housewife, providing an alternative to the more active role for women advocated by the feminist movement.
+Her opponents believed her to be materialistic.
+Individuals around Nancy, such as writers Lou Cannon and Bill Libby, contested the uptight image that the public had of her and said that in private she was deeply caring.

+Throughout her husband's political career, Nancy was protective of Ronald and stayed involved to keep him from overworking himself.
+Her involvement was controversial, with some describing it as bringing stability and others seeing it as manipulative.
+Nancy's approval became a test for people around Ronald, and she told him when she felt someone should not be trusted.

+Nancy did not get along well with the media, and she was affronted by what she considered slander against her family.
+She was ridiculed for "the gaze", where she sat perfectly still and stared admiringly at her husband while he spoke in public.

+Nancy's fashion sense became a major part of her image.